Some of the advantages of pentesting react applications are as follows:

 While there are various advantages, just like every other technology, react also has its shortcomings.
 One of them is security.
 Unfortunately, its security vulnerabilities are usually ignored due to the increasing demand for mobile apps and faster development cycles adopted by app development companies.
 According to research conducted by Ponemon Institute, 56% of security companies are not confident about whether the application they have developed will pass the security inspection.

 With organizations dedicating a small percentage of their budgets to application security, we might see more application security flaws emerge out of the applications they create.
-That is why it is important to know about the security vulnerabilities associated with technologies you are using to create the application.
+That is why it is important to know about the security vulnerabilities associated with the technologies you are using to create the application.

-According to a report, with each new updated version of React or update to random libraries, the chances of React security flaws going unnoticed increases manifolds.
-That is why it is even more important for react developers to know about key security flaws of React.
+According to a report, with each new updated version of React or update to random libraries, the chances of React security flaws going unnoticed increase manifolds.
+That is why it is even more important for react developers to know about the key security flaws of React.

 React Vulnerabilities You Should look out for

 1) Cross-Site Scripting

 React has a universal rendering feature, which makes it a preferred choice over other frameworks and libraries.
 Sadly, it is also the reason behind its vulnerability to cross-site scripting attacks.
 Attackers use advanced automated scripts and crawlers to identify security loopholes in applications.
 Once the vulnerability is found, the cybercriminal will use a script injection and try to steal confidential information from a website.
-They try to inject malicious code in your react application code but thankfully there are ways you can protect your React application from cross-site scripting attacks.
+They try to inject malicious code into your react application code but thankfully there are ways you can protect your React application from cross-site scripting attacks.

 - Use API createElement() because it can automatically detect malicious code injection